callingsandesh/Leapfrog-Assignment/Data/3rd Week(OLAP Design)/weekend_assignement/docs/documentation.md

 - product brand
 - product categoty

-### The list of entities and theri attributes proposed are:
+### The list of entities and their attributes proposed are:
 1. dim_uom
 	* id
 	* type